from sklearn.model_selection import cross_val_score

 There are four things I especially like about using a randomized search instead of a grid search:

-Number 1.
-Because there are often a lot of parameter combinations that will produce similar results, randomized search will usually find the best result (or almost the best result) in far less time than grid search, which is what we saw above.
+First, randomized search will usually find the best result (or almost the best result) in far less time than grid search, which is what we saw above.
+This is because there are often a lot of parameter combinations that will produce similar results to one another.

-Number 3.
-Randomized search gives you the freedom to tune many more model and transformer parameters without worrying that it will take forever.
+Third, randomized search gives you the freedom to tune many more model and transformer parameters without worrying that it will take forever.
 You can try out a ton of different parameters for a short amount of time, and then narrow down which parameters to focus on based on what seems to be working.
-We’ll see this in practice in the next chapter.
+(We’ll see this in practice in the next chapter.)

 import numpy as np